 If you want muskmelon all summer, try planting Minnesota Midget (65 days), Halona (75 days) and Sugar Cube (80 days).

 If possible, choose a couple of different varieties so you’ll have an abundance of strawberries all summer.
-I like to have 3 varieties–an ever bearing variety that produces fruit all summer, and early one that produces sometime in June, and a later variety that produces in August.
+I like to have three varieties–an ever-bearing variety that produces fruit all summer, an early one that produces sometime in June, and a later variety that produces in August.

 Need some help starting your seeds from your window?
 Here’s how.